thegreyspot/Typey.js/README.md

 ```

 ## Other things
-- Created by Michael Humphries (@thegreyspot on twitter, and 'thegreyspot' everywhere else on the internet)
+- Created by Michael Humphries (@thegreyspot on twitter, and 'thegreyspot' everywhere else on the interwebs)
-- Design idea from Rotem K.
+- Design help from Rotem K.